Gain Accreditation as a Mediator and a Family Dispute Resolution Practitioner (FDRP)

 A Master of Laws in FDR is an internationally recognised postgraduate law degree that will hone existing skills, extend your interests, enhance employment opportunities and increase your potential for achieving high-level success in the mediation and FDR professions.
 Completing a Master of Laws at Bond University will broaden your knowledge and extend your independent, critical thinking, and research skills, enabling you to reach very high standards of professional practice.
 The advanced knowledge and skills that you will obtain through completing this degree will contribute to your ability to practice in a way that will achieve high-level impact and excellence.
 Further, studying a Master of Laws in Family Dispute Resolution will equip you for practice in the increasingly interconnected globalised dispute resolution profession.

-Successful completion of the Master of Laws in Family Dispute Resolution will allow you to gain accreditation Mediator through the National Mediations Standards Board (NMAS) and a FDR practitioner with the Federal Attorney General's Department.
+Successful completion of the Master of Laws in Family Dispute Resolution will allow you to gain accreditation as a Mediator through the National Mediations Standards Board (NMAS) and a FDR practitioner with the Federal Attorney General's Department.

 The Master of Laws in Family Dispute Resolution will equip graduates with the necessary qualifications to apply to the relevant accreditation bodies for accreditation.
 This is a process managed by individual graduates.